globules-io/linkedin-php-sdk/README.md

-LinkedIn PHP SDK
+##LinkedIn PHP SDK

 ## Installation

-You will need at least PHP 7.3.
-We match [officially supported](https://www.php.net/supported-versions.php) versions of PHP.
+You will need at least PHP 7.4.
+Compatible with PHP 8.x

 Use [composer](https://getcomposer.org/) package manager to install the lastest version of the package: